Last Updated on June 19, 2025 by George Pavlopoulos

 The Grimms had an ambition for a united Germany

 One might rightly wonder what the ambition behind collecting these tales was.
 The Grimm Brothers fought intellectually for their country’s unity and believed that Germany’s past was depicted in local folktales.
-In order to understand better the country’s historical background, they tried to implement in their work tales representing a variety of narratives, themes, and aspects.
+To better understand the country’s historical background, they incorporated tales into their work that represented a variety of narratives, themes, and aspects.

 The Brüder Grimm kept expanding the “Children’s Tales”